GreenIron/FAA-NLP-Project/README.md

 Using the promp.

 ##### Zero-shot with context window
-Gemini 1.5 accepts windows of 1,048,576 tokens, which makes it possible to upload AC 27-1B (~1000 pages) and a few smaller ones.
+Gemini 1.5 accepts windows of 1M long tokens, which makes it possible to upload AC 27-1B (~1000 pages) and a few smaller ones.

 ##### Fine-tuning with context window
 It is also possible to fine tune Gemini 1.5 via Google Vertex inteface.